rastersoft/autovala/wiki/autovala-fileformat.5.md

  * **appdata**: specifies an AppData file, which contains metadata about the application (details at http://www.freedesktop.org/software/appstream/docs/chap-Metadata.html and http://www.freedesktop.org/software/appstream/docs/chap-Quickstart.html#sect-Quickstart-DesktopApps).
 When creating packages, Autovala will try to take data from this file if it exists, like a summary and a description.

+ * **gresource**: specifies a GResource file and an identifier for it.
+Example:

+            gresource: data_gresource_xml data/data.gresource.xml

+   the identifier is used in the binaries/libraries to specify which resource file to include there, and the path specifies where is the XML file with the GResources data.
+AutoVala will check the files specified inside, to prevent adding them automatically in other parts (example: if you have an icon file in *data/icons*, by default it will be installed at */usr/share/icons...*; but if that file is inside a *gresource* file, it won't be installed, unless you add it manually to the .avprj file).
+Also, those files will be added as dependencies, so any change to any of them will force a recompilation of the corresponding object file and binaries.

  * **vala_binary**:  contains a path and a name, and specifies that, in the path, there are several source files that must be compiled to create that binary.
 Example:

             vala_binary: src/test_file